sxfie/UmbracoDocs/Reference/Common-Pitfalls/index.md

 This means that there is now a minimum of __10,000__ new objects created and allocated in memory.
 The number of traversals/visits to each of these objects is now __5000__.

+UPDATE - This is no longer super true?
+I think Nucache means that LINQ will now always be faster than XPATH, and XPATH is implemented on top of NuCache, so there is nothing to 'gain' by using XPATH except familarisation of querying tree content syntax - but big question - is using XPATH as much of a performance kill to be a common pitfall or is it just 'ok'?
+If so we can REMOVE this section instead of UPDATING.

 ## Too much LINQ - XPath is still your friend